 If you’d like to use Mounjaro off-label for weight loss, talk with your doctor.
 If they determine that Mounjaro is right for you, they can provide a prescription.

-Another way you can purchase Mounjaro is by using a reputable telehealth service, such as:
+Another way you can purchase Mounjaro is by using a reputable telehealth service, such as Ro, which can help you with weight management or other health conditions.

 A licensed telehealth professional will evaluate your health.
-If they determine that Mounjaro may be a good choice for you, they’ll provide an electronic prescription.
+If they determine that Mounjaro may be a good choice for you, they may provide an electronic prescription.
 You can then order the medication from a licensed pharmacy.
-The services also include coaching and other support to help you manage your weight.
+The service also includes coaching and other support to help you manage your weight.

-If you do get a prescription for Mounjaro through Calibrate or Ro Body, we encourage you to tell your doctor.
+If you do get a prescription for Mounjaro through a telehealth service such as Ro, we encourage you to tell your doctor.
 It’s important that they know about all medications you use.

-Below are common dosages of Mounjaro when used off-label* for weight loss.
+Below are common dosages of Mounjaro when prescribed off-label for weight loss.
+(With off-label use, doctors prescribe a drug for a purpose other than what it’s approved for.)
 Be sure to follow the dosage and instructions your doctor has provided.

 What is the usual dosage for Mounjaro?

-For example, your doctor may prescribe a dosage of Mounjaro for weight loss based on doses used in a study of the drug for this purpose.
-A likely starting dosage is 2.5 milligrams (mg) injected once weekly for 4 weeks.
+To start, your doctor will typically prescribe a low dosage of Mounjaro.
+For example, a likely starting dosage is 2.5 milligrams (mg) injected once weekly for 4 weeks.
 Then, your doctor will likely increase your Mounjaro dose by 2.5 mg every 4 weeks until they reach a dose that helps with weight loss.

-Besides off-label use for weight loss, Mounjaro is approved for certain uses.
-The dosage you take for weight loss may be different than the dosage for the drug’s approved uses.
+Besides off-label use for weight loss, Mounjaro is approved to treat type 2 diabetes.
+The dosage you take for weight loss may be different than the dosage for the drug’s approved use.
 To learn more, talk with your doctor.

 How do you use Mounjaro?

 Mounjaro comes as a solution in a single-use injection pen.
-You’ll inject the drug under the skin of your thigh or belly.
-Or you can have a caregiver inject the drug under the skin of your upper arm.
+You’ll inject the drug under the skin of your thigh or abdomen.
+Or you can have a caregiver inject the drug under the skin of your outer upper arm.

 If you have questions about how to use Mounjaro, talk with your doctor or pharmacist.